Szybet/sanki/README.md

 ### Supported, tested devices:
 - Kobo nia

-Should work on all devices, but without device specific options
+Should work on all devices, if not, please export debug info in device settings and send me it.

 ### Building
 instruction can be found [here](https://github.com/Szybet/kobo-nia-audio/tree/main/apps-on-kobo)